Foundational Theory

 by design, not by accident.

 My work sits at the intersection of Pastoral Theology, Systems Thinking, and Data Intelligence.
-It is a response to the "Time Poverty" crisis facing the modern church.
+It is a structural response to the "Time Poverty" crisis eroding the capacity of modern leadership.

 The Three Pillars of Impact.